Featured Articles

 MBR puts boot data and partitions together, while GPT separates data and the system into different partitions.
 If system corruption happens, it is risky to restore data from the corrupted MBR OS disk.

 GPT is far beyond MBR.
 If one partition is corrupted, you can use other partitions.
-Moreover, GPT drives also offer better data protection, supporting error correction code (ECC).
-In short, GPT offers more capacity and better data protection.
+Moreover, GPT drives offer better data protection, supporting error correction code (ECC).
+In short, GPT provides more capacity and better data protection.

 MBR VS GPT - Operating System Compatibility: